Amazon delivers blow to UK Royal Mail growth prospects

 The squeeze showed in a 21 percent decline in Royal Mail operating profit for the six months to September 28, although the figure of 279 million pounds was not as bad as many analysts had feared.

-Shares in the firm, sold off by the British government in October 2013, fell more than eight percent to 430.8p by 1040 GMT.
+Shares in the firm, sold off by the British government in October 2013, fell more than eight percent to 430.8p by 0540 ET.

-The privatisation prompted criticism that taxpayers were shortchanged after shares were floated at 330p but soon soared by as much as 87 percent.
+The privatization prompted criticism that taxpayers were shortchanged after shares were floated at 330p but soon soared by as much as 87 percent.

 AMAZON MUSCLES IN